mloberg/mloberg.github.com/_posts/2012-02-02-perfect-dev-setup-lion.md

 #### Conclusion

 I've been running this setup on my work computer about a month and I haven't had any issue with it.
 I don't have to open up MAMP's preferences everytime I want to switch sites, or have seperate computers to test different versions of Ruby.
 I hope you find this setup as useful as I have.
 If you have any suggestions or comments, please share them.

+*Update 2/9/12*: These steps also *mostly* work in Snow Leopard.
+You'll have to follow the instructions brew prints out for MySQL, but otherwise should be almost step for step.